Psychology has been added to My Courses

 Progression

 The skills and knowledge acquired through studying Psychology provide a sound basis for students who wish to enter higher education.
+It is also a suitable course for those who wish to take up employment immediately from college.
+The course provides a useful background for nursing, personnel work, and teaching.

 Some students may wish to follow through their interest in this subject to work in an applied area of psychology such as; forensic psychology, criminology, counselling and sport and exercise psychology.